 Caching Types Available in Pressable

 WordPress is an amazing tool for publishing a website tied into a relational database.
-In order to make a WordPress website perform as fast as possible Pressable uses a number of cache types.
+In order to make a WordPress website perform as fast as possible, Pressable uses a number of cache types.
 Understanding how Pressable accelerates your website with caching will help you design better websites that perform the best for your users.

 Caching